 The World of Hyatt credit card by Visa is notable because of how much the points are worth when it comes to redeeming them for free hotel nights, not just for the run-of-the-mill free nights that you get after your cardmember anniversary and the additional free night you get if you spend $15,000 on the card per year.

-You earn 9 points for every dollar spent on Hyatt stays and two points per every dollar spent at restaurants, with airlines, on other forms of transit like subway fares and at fitness clubs and gyms.
+You earn 9 points for every dollar spent on Hyatt stays and 2 points per every dollar spent at restaurants, with airlines, on other forms of transit like subway fares, and at fitness clubs and gyms.
 Free nights are redeemable starting at 5,000 points.
 This means that when compared to other hotel loyalty programs like IHG Rewards and Hilton Honors, World of Hyatt’s points are worth much more per point.

 Learn more: Hotel Rewards Credit Cards